mdalmas/covid19_xray_detection/README.md

    3. Resizing the images to 224×224 pixels so that it is ready for our Convolutional Neural Network.
 3. **Model**
    1. We used VGG16 model, along with our own model.
-   2. Tranfer learning, we initailised our model's top 2 convolutional layer's bais and weights of that of VGG16
+   2. Transfer learning, we initialized our model's top 2 convolutional layer's bais and weights of that of VGG16
 4. **RESULT**
    1. On paper we got 98 % training and val accuracies BOTH,</br> Which is hard to believe as we only had 115 images of covid 19 positive patients.
    2. **Test** and training accuracies and losses</br>